msu-cmse-courses/mth314-s20-student/Syllabus.md

 # Course Description

 Historically, _Linear Algebra_ was developed from studying methods for solving systems of linear equations.
 This course teaches core Linear Algebra concepts with a focus on applications encountered in science and engineering.
-These “real world” problems are often larger than what can easily be solved by hand, so this course focuses on _Numerical _techniques for understanding and solving large systems of equations using computing.
+These “real world” problems are often larger than what can easily be solved by hand, so this course focuses on _**Numerical techniques for understanding and solving large systems of equations using computing**_.

 By the end of this course, you will be able to:

-1. **Demonstrate** the ability to solve Ax=b for linear systems, including underdetermined, inverterable, and overdetermined systems.
+1. **_Demonstrate_** the ability to solve Ax=b for linear systems, including underdetermined, inverterable, and overdetermined systems.
-2. **Use** the language of Linear Algebra to describe scientific problems. (ex.
+2. **_Use_** the language of Linear Algebra to describe scientific problems. (ex.
 Vector spaces, pivots, multipliers, column spaces, row space, null space, back substitution, invertibility of  a matrix, etc.)
-3. **Define** and **Compute** key vector and matrix properties  (Rank, dot product, dimensionality, singular, identity, etc.)
+3. **_Define_** and **_Compute_** key vector and matrix properties  (Rank, dot product, dimensionality, singular, identity, etc.)
-4. **Give examples and Use** basic Elementary and Transformation Matrices.
+4. **_Give examples and Use_** basic Elementary and Transformation Matrices.
-5. **Recognize** the use of Eigenvalues and Eigenvectors and their role in problem-solving.
+5. **_Recognize_** the use of Eigenvalues and Eigenvectors and their role in problem-solving.
-6. **Explain** Factorization and Decompositions.
+6. **_Explain_** Factorization and Decompositions.
-7. **Explain** numerical complexity and **Compare **algorithms using Big-O notation.
+7. **_Explain_** numerical complexity and **Compare **algorithms using Big-O notation.
-8. Be able to** Illustrate** the differences between different Numerical approaches to solving large sets of linear equations.
+8. Be able to **_Illustrate_** the differences between different Numerical approaches to solving large sets of linear equations.
-9. **Demonstrate** the ability to write programs that can solve linear algebra problems.
+9. **_Demonstrate_** the ability to write programs that can solve linear algebra problems.
-10. **Identify **programming libraries and techniques to solve linear algebra problems.
+10. **_Identify_** programming libraries and techniques to solve linear algebra problems.
-11. **Write** programs to solve common Linear Algebra problems in a variety of scientific and engineering disciplines.
+11. **_Write_** programs to solve common Linear Algebra problems in a variety of scientific and engineering disciplines.

 We will work toward the goals expressed above throughout this course using a range of activities – primarily by writing software both individually and in small groups, but also through discussion, presentations, and other types of exercises.